irisida/tsStatsParser/README.md

 # tsStatsParser

-stats csv parser in typescript
+A simple stats csv parser in typescript